epispot/epiblog/index.markdown

 layout: home
 ---

 Welcome to epiblog!
 The ultimate blog on all things epidemiology, infectious diseases, and, of course, epispot.
+View the [about](/epiblog/about) page to view info about epiblog, and view the [contribute](/epiblog/contributing) page to view how to contribute.
+Or, go and read some articles!